15 Most Affordable States for Private Pay Home Care in 2026

 Kentucky

-Kentucky provides a balanced approach to private pay home care costs, positioning itself as a middle-tier option with reasonable rates across diverse metropolitan and rural areas.
+Kentucky has moderate private pay home care costs, with similar rates in both metropolitan and rural areas.

 Kentucky average hourly rate